-Four of the seven gins were equipped with 1st stage lint cleaning systems that were not combined with 2nd stage lint cleaning systems.
-The 1st stage lint cleaning systems sampled were typical for the industry.
-Gins A, B, and F had similar systems (Fig. 10).
-For these systems, the cotton lint was pneumatically conveyed from the gin stand, through a centrifugal lint cleaner where some larger trash was ejected.
+Three of the seven gins sampled were designed so that the 1st and 2nd stage lint cleaning system exhausts were combined.
+Gins D and G had similar systems (Fig. 10).
+For these systems, the cotton lint material was pneumatically conveyed from the gin stand through a centrifugal air-type lint cleaner where some larger trash was ejected.
 The air/material then proceeded to the 1st lint cleaner.
 At the lint cleaner, the lint was separated from the conveying air by a screened separator and fed into the lint cleaner.
-The airstream then passed through a fan and exhausted through one or more cyclones.
-The 1st stage lint cleaning systems at gin C were similar, except there were no centrifugal lint cleaners between the gin stands and 1st lint cleaners (Fig. 11).
+From the 1st lint cleaner, the lint was pneumatically conveyed to the 2nd lint cleaner where it was again separated from the conveying air by a screened separator and fed into the lint cleaner.
+The airstream from the separators at both the 1st and 2nd lint cleaners then combined and passed through a fan and exhausted through one or more cyclones.
+The combined 1st and 2nd stage lint cleaning systems at gin E were similar to the systems at gins D and G, except there were no centrifugal lint cleaners between the gin stands and 1st lint cleaners (Fig. 11).

 Figure 10.
-Schematic of 1st stage lint cleaning system with centrifugal lint cleaner (gins A, B, and F).
+Schematic of combined 1st and 2nd stage lint cleaning system with centrifugal lint cleaner (gins D and G).

 Figure 11.
-Schematic of 1st stage lint cleaning system without centrifugal lint cleaner (gins C).
+Schematic of combined 1st and 2nd stage lint cleaning system without centrifugal lint cleaner (gin E).